 Maybe is not it.
 Pattern matching is not it.
 Entity types are not it.
 What is the static typing solution to the entire problem?

 When I was working on the Haskell system, I really missed having a more flexible model of information.
 So much of our code was about taking form fields and making sense of them.
 That usually involved trying to fit them into a type so they could be processed by the system.
 Like Rich mentioned, the information-processing part dominated the codebase.

 When I moved into a Clojure job, I felt such a sense of freedom.
 I could treat information as information and not have to prove anything to a type checker.
 However, I had the benefit of having traversed the gauntlet of a strict static type system.
 My mind had been seeded with the thought-pathways of type correctness.
 My Clojure code benefited and I still look in horror on some Clojure code that plays too fast and loose with types.

 I sometimes wish I could tighten down some Clojure code with static type guarantees.
 These are in small, remote portions of the code that have intricate algorithms.
 Static types would be very useful there.
 But that’s the exception.
 In general, I like the flexible information model approach of Clojure better than the statically-typed approach of Haskell.

 Elm’s design seems superbly crafted for its purpose of building rich, interactive web interfaces.
-Is it possible with our current understanding to build a statically-typed language that rivals Clojure for its intended purpose?
+It is small and focused.
+Is it possible with our current understanding to build a statically-typed language that rivals Clojure for Clojure’s intended purpose?
 What would such a language look like?
 What types would it have?
 Who will build it?